dandrino/terrain-erosion-3-ways/README.md

 These training samples are then used to train the GAN.
 Even using progressively grown GANs, this will still take quite a while to complete (expect around a week even with a beefy Nvidia Tesla GPU).

-[Here](https://drive.google.com/file/d/1zdlgpkQu2zqWKJr23di73-lc3hJBAfqW/view?usp=sharing) is a timelapse video several terrain samples thoughout the training process.
+[Here](https://drive.google.com/file/d/1zdlgpkQu2zqWKJr23di73-lc3hJBAfqW/view?usp=sharing) is a timelapse video several terrain samples throughout the training process.

 ### Results